Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 ####Setup
 Open a Terminal window at the `brackets-shell` directory and run `scripts/setup.sh`.
 This will download the CEF binary (if needed), create symlinks for the CEF directories, and create the XCode project.

+You will need to _re-run setup.sh_ later if new source files are added or if brackets-shell updates to a newer CEF build.

 ####Building in XCode
 Open appshell.xcodeproj in XCode and build the "Brackets" target.